Edit

 How do I tell if the WDK or EWDK versions I have contains the fix for the zeroing of pool allocations?

 In System Settings go to Add or Remove programs, search for Windows Driver Kit and note the version.
-The original WDK for Windows 10, version 2004 has a version of 10.0.19041.1, the refreshed WDK version is 10.0.19041.685 For the EWDK, once the EWDK environment is launched, look at the title of the command window.
-The refreshed version will contain vb_release_svc_prod1.19041.685.
+The original WDK for Windows 10, version 2004 has a version of 10.0.19041.1.
+The refreshed WDK version is 10.0.19041.685 For the EWDK, once the EWDK environment is launched, look at the title of the command window.
+The refreshed version contains vb_release_svc_prod1.19041.685.
 Additionally, when looking at the environment variables, the BuildLab variable should show vb_release_svc_prod1.19041.685.

-The Windows Software Development Kit (SDK) was also refreshed, is this needed as well?
+The Windows Software Development Kit (SDK) was also refreshed, is this needed?

-No, however the refreshed Windows Software Development Kit (SDK) contains a fix for onecore.lib that may be nice to have.
-Also, it’s generally a good idea to keep the SDK and WDK aligned.
+No, however the refreshed Windows Software Development Kit (SDK) contains a fix for onecore.lib that might be nice to have.
+Also, it's generally a good idea to keep the SDK and WDK aligned.

 If I already have the WDK for Windows 10, version 2004 installed, do I need to uninstall it before installing the refreshed version?

-It is highly recommended that if you have the original 2004 SDK and WDK that these be uninstalled and the security refresh SDK and WDK be installed.
-That said if the refreshed WDK is installed on top of the original WDK the refreshed version will overwrite the original.
-Note: In this scenario “Add or remove programs”, both versions will be listed.
+We recommend that if you have the original 2004 SDK and WDK that they be uninstalled and the security refresh SDK and WDK be installed.
+That said if the refreshed WDK is installed on top of the original WDK the refreshed version overwrites the original.
+Note: In this scenario "Add or remove programs", both versions are listed.